johnnylarner/sparkify_population/README.md

 1. Clone repo
 2. Install requirements as per the requirements.txt file.
 3. Ensure you have an localhost instance of Postgres running on your machine called studentdb.
 4. Add a .env file with the keys DB_USER and DB_PASSWORD to the repo root folder.
-    i.
 These should allow you to connect to studentdb
 5. Execute create_tables.py followed by etl.py
 6. Have fun querying the sparkifydb!